RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/prometheus-integration.md

 To get started with custom monitoring:

+1. Copy this Prometheus configuration into `./prometheus/prometheus.yml` in your current folder:

-1. If you don't already have Prometheus and Grafana installed, setup the Prometheus and Grafana servers:
+    * If you already have prometheus installed, just copy the 'redis-enterprise' job into your existing Prometheus configuration and skip the next step.
-    1. You can use this _docker-compose.yml_ file to define the containers:
+    * Replace `<cluster_name_or_ipaddress>` with your actual cluster FQDN or IP address.

+    ```yml
+    global:
+    scrape_interval: 15s
+    evaluation_interval: 15s

+    # Attach these labels to any time series or alerts when communicating with
+    # external systems (federation, remote storage, Alertmanager).
+    external_labels:
+        monitor: "prometheus-stack-monitor"

+    # Load and evaluate rules in this file every 'evaluation_interval' seconds.
+    #rule_files:
+    # - "first.rules"
+    # - "second.rules"

+    scrape_configs:
+    # scrape Prometheus itself
+    - job_name: prometheus
+        scrape_interval: 10s
+        scrape_timeout: 5s
+        static_configs:
+        - targets: ["localhost:9090"]

+    # scrape Redis Enterprise
+    - job_name: redis-enterprise
+        scrape_interval: 30s
+        scrape_timeout: 30s
+        metrics_path: /
+        scheme: https
+        tls_config:
+        insecure_skip_verify: true
+        static_configs:
+        - targets: ["<cluster_name_or_ipaddress>:8070"]
     ```

+1. Setup your Prometheus and Grafana servers.
+    To setup Prometheus and Grafana on Docker containers:
+    1. Create a _docker-compose.yml_ file with this yaml contents:

+        ```yml
         version: '3'
         services:
             prometheus-server: